 Other RRSP Income Tax Deductions

-On the off chance that you have maxed out your contributions to your RRSP, you can also make contributions to your spouse’s) RRSP are deductible on your annual tax return.
+On the off chance that you have maxed out your contributions to your RRSP, you can also make contributions to your spouse’s) RRSP, and those contributions are tax deductible on your tax return.
 While the deduction does not translate to an income tax refund on its own, it can help to lower your tax payable.
 Contributions come off your gross income dollar for dollar, dropping your taxable income which is the amount you pay tax upon.

 TSFA contributions yield no tax deduction on your annual tax return.

-RRSP’s have a few extras that may appeal to you and help sway your decision as to which investment vehicle to use.
+RRSP’s have a few extra features which might appeal to you and help sway your decision as to which investment vehicle to use.
 Funds contributed to RRSP’s can be withdrawn in two special situations without penalty – the Home Buyer’s Plan and the Lifelong Learning Plan.
-Both of these plans allow you to withdraw your contributions and repay the amounts over time.
+Both of these plans allow you to withdraw funds from your contributions and repay the amounts over time.
 If you’re looking to purchase your first home, you can withdraw up $25,000 from your qualifying RRSP contributions without penalty and then repay the withdrawal back into your RRSP account over the next 15 years.
 Similarly, the Lifelong Learning Plan allows taxpayers to withdraw up to $10,000/year for two years to pursue full-time training or education for you or your spouse.
 The designated repayment period for an LLP is ten years.

-TFSA’s don’t have extra options.
+TFSA’s do not have extra options.
 It’s as simple as contributing and withdrawing within the limits.